ong-ck/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 ### Filtering CS2040CFiles `filter`
-Filters the CS2040CFiles by a user-specified keyword and prints a list of CS2040CFiles filtered based on the keyword.
+Filters the CS2040CFiles by a user-specified `KEYWORD` and prints a list of `CS2040CFile`s filtered based on the `KEYWORD`.

 #### Format:
 ```
 filter k/KEYWORD [t/TOPIC_NAME]
 ```
-- Only specific `KEYWORD` can be used to filter.
+- `KEYWORD` represents the criteria to filter the `CS2040CFiles`.
     - Valid `KEYWORD` includes: `topic`, `importance`.
+- `TOPIC_NAME` represents the scope where the filter operation will be applied.
+  -   It is an optional input and leaving it blank would result set the scope to include all `CS2040CFile` in `CLIAlgo`.
 - `KEYWORD` and `TOPIC_NAME` are **case-sensitive**.
-- `TOPIC_NAME` is an optional input and leaving it blank would result in `CLIAlgo` printing all CS2040CFiles.
 - Not following the syntax strictly would result in an invalid command message.

 #### Example of usage: